-The Sexual Violence Prevention Committee is chaired by the Title IX Deputy Coordinator and the BOLD Scholars Program Director.
-The committee membership includes representation from the Office of Title IX, BOLD Scholars Program, Public Safety, Center for Inclusive, Diversity, Equity and Social Change, the Center for LGBT Education, Outreach and Services,

-Student Engagement, the Women and Gender Studies Department, Athletics, Residential Life, and the Advocacy Center of Tompkins County.
+The Prevention Education Network is chaired by the Title IX Investigator and Prevention Specialist and the Assistant Director of the Clery Act and Prevention Education.
+The committee membership includes representation from the Office of Title IX, BOLD Scholars Program, Public Safety, Center for Inclusive, Diversity, Equity and Social Change, the Center for LGBT Education, Outreach and Services, Student Engagement, the Women and Gender Studies Department, Athletics, Residential Life, IC Strike, and the Advocacy Center of Tompkins County.

-SVPC's Charge:
+Prevention Education Network's Charge: